tnfshcec/tnfshcec-web/README.md

 ## Prerender

 Prerendering is enabled through the `PRERENDER` environment variable.
+_It only serves for previewing/demoing purpose; not all pages work with prerendering._

 Note that `AUTH_SECRET` and `AUTH_TRUST_HOST` variables needs to be set for Auth.js to load correctly.